Production Governance for

 I work at the intersection of security engineering, distributed systems, and applied AI.
 I build systems for teams that want the upside of autonomous agents without the quiet failure modes that show up later: drift, privilege creep, unsafe tool use, and compliance ambiguity.

-My stance is simple: governance has to live at the action boundary, not as an after the fact dashboard and not as transcript archaeology.
+My stance is simple: governance has to live at the action boundary, not as an after-the-fact dashboard and not as transcript archaeology.
 Enforcement + evidence + escalation are defaults.
 That’s how agentic AI becomes trustworthy in production.

 - Security + distributed systems background focused on production controls, not just prototypes.